-What will I study?
+What will the course involve?

-Module I - Development of practical skills in physics

-- Practical skills assessed in a written examination - Practical skills assessed in the practical endorsement

-Module 2 - Foundations of physics

-- Physical quantities and units

-- Making measurements and analysing data

-- Nature of quantities

-Module 3 - Forces and motion

-- Motion

-- Forces in action

-- Work

-- Energy and power

-- Materials

-- Momentum

-Module 4 - Electrons, waves and photons

-- Charge and current

-- Energy, power and resistance

-- Electrical circuits

-- Waves

-- Quantum physics

-Module 5 - Newtonian world and astrophysics

-- Thermal physics

-- Circular motion

-- Oscillations

-- Gravitational fields

-- Astrophysics and cosmology

-Module 6 - Particles and medical physics

-- Capacitors - Electric fields

-POSSIBLE CAREER OPTIONS
+Content Overview Assessment Overview Content is split into six teaching modules: Learners must complete all components (01, 02, 03 and 04).
+Module 1 - Development of practical skills in physics Practical skills assessed in a written examination, Practical skills assessed in the practical endorsement Modelling physics (01) 100 marks 2 hours 15 minutes (written paper) 37% of total A level Module 2 - Foundations of physics Physical quantities and units, Making measurements and analyzing data, Nature of quantities Exploring physics (02) 100 marks 2 hours 15 minutes (written paper) 37% of total A level Module 3 - Forces and motion Motion, Forces in action, Work, energy and power, Materials, Momentum Unified physics (03) 70 marks 1 hour 30 minutes (written paper) 26% of total A level Module 4 - Electrons, waves and photons Charge and current, Energy, power and resistance, Electrical circuits, Waves, Quantum physics Practical endorsement in physics (04) (not an examined assessment) The Practical Endorsement requires a minimum of 12 practical activities to be completed and passed by the end of the course.
+Reported separately Module 5 - Newtonian world and astrophysics Thermal physics, Circular motion, Oscillations, Gravitational fields, Astrophysics and cosmology Module 6 - Particles and medical physics Capacitors, Electric fields, Electromagnetism, Nuclear and particle physics, Medical imaging

+Where could A-Level Physics take you?
-A level physics is a very desirable qualification when applying for university courses, especially if combined with complimentary subjects such as the other Sciences and Maths.

-Having A-level physics is very impressive in a variety of ways, offering you access to a huge range of options for both further education and careers, including:
+A-level physics is a very desirable qualification when applying for university courses, especially if combined with complimentary subjects such as the other Sciences and Maths.
+Having A-level physics is very impressive in a variety of ways, offering you access to a huge range of options for both further education and careers.
+Possible career options with A-level physics include food scientist, climatologist, radiographer and engineering possibilities to name just a few.